taverianov/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_components/README.md

 When NGINX module NGINX LSAPI Module detects CRIU enabled (lsapi_criu On), it prepares a directory for images (on the first request of virtualhost) to store ( <span class="notranslate"> lsapi_criu_img_path /var/ngx_lsapi/criu/[dir_name] </span> ), and starts the lsphp process.
 Lsphp increases a counter ( <span class="notranslate"> lsapi_criu_use_shm off|Signals </span> ) via shared memory or signals, and when counter reaches the limit ( <span class="notranslate"> lsapi_backend_initial_start 15 </span> ), lsphp sends the freezing request to CRIU.
 The CRIU service makes images of requested processes.
 Lsphp will not be frozen if counter does not reach the limit.
 The next time when lsphp will be stopped, it will be unfrozen from the images.

 The images of the processes will be saved even if NGINX is restarted.
 However, all images will be deleted after a server restart by default.
-This can be modified by setting the new path <span class="notranslate"> lsapi_criu_imgs_path </span> .
+This can be modified by setting the new path <span class="notranslate"> lsapi_criu_imgs_dir_path </span> .

 :::warning Important!
 If php.ini or the configuration file from php.d is changed, the images must be deleted manually.